Teagasc/Dairygold Joint Programme

 - To deliver an industry good initiative focussed on the education of Dairygold milk suppliers

 This Joint programme will continue to have sustainable milk production at its core, and will lead, support and enable all Dairygold suppliers in the adoption of sustainable and resilient dairy systems.
 The maim focus of the programme will be:

 - Reducing agricultural green house gas and ammonia emmisions, improving water quality, managing biodiversity on farm, while farming in an economically sustainable manner.
 In addition, the herd health focus for the new programme will be in the area of antimicrobial resistance (AMR) and selective dry cow therapy (DCT).

 - Meeting the labour challenge facing Dairygold milk suppliers through promoting labour efficient practices, highlighting best practice in labour management and exploring the options for streamlining the peak spring workload through the adoption of technology.

 - The adoption of lean milk production practices – specifically those practices that reduce costs, increase revenue or minimise effort ultimately providing the opportunity for a better work life balance for Dairygold suppliers.

-The joint programme between Teagasc & Dairygold Co-op will focus specifically on labour efficiency, Leanfarm practices, biodiversity, water quality and herd health.
+The joint programme will focus on reducing agricultural green house gas and ammonia emissions, improving water quality, managing biodiversity on farm and herd health.
 The farmers involved give a brief description of their farms and what they hope to achieve from the programme.